 This demo of the RAT 2 by JJ Tanis does a great job of showing its true colors:

-Delay is synonymous with echo.
-It happens when the sound seems to repeat after bouncing off a surface.
-You’ll typically hear it in a large space, like a stadium.
+Delay pedals are synonymous with echo, which happens when the sound seems to repeat after bouncing off a surface.
+You’ll typically hear it in an ample space, like a stadium.
 Delay pedals deliver that magic even when you’re playing in your own bedroom.

-Delay emulates this natural auditory phenomenon.
-That’s why a delay pedal is yet another essential, pervasive guitar effect that you’ll hear in all kinds of modern music.
+A delay pedal emulates this natural auditory phenomenon.
+That’s why a delay pedal is yet another essential, pervasive guitar effect that you’ll hear in all modern music genres.